-for expenses incurred for "administration, collection and remittance of sales and use taxes."
-The connection to states through the sales and use tax administration has raised concern that implementing the SSUTA would pave the way for states to claim that out-of-state vendors have established nexus.
-Section 7 of H.R.
-3184 (and S. 1736), however, outlines the limitations of the proposed SSUTA.
-The legislation explicitly states that "No obligation imposed by virtue of the authority granted by section 4 shall be considered in determining whether a seller has a nexus with any State for any tax purpose."
-39
+The connection to states through the sales and use tax administration has raised concern that implementing the STFSA could pave the way for states to claim that out-of-state vendors have established nexus.
+Section 7 of the legislation, however, outlines the limitations of the proposed SSUTA.
+The legislation explicitly states that "No obligation imposed by virtue of the authority granted by section 4 shall be considered in determining whether a seller has a nexus with any State for any tax purpose."41

 H.R.
-3220.
+1956 and S. 2721.
 Under current law, sales of "tangible personal property" into a state are not sufficient to trigger tax liability.
 H.R.
-3220 would expand the protection beyond tangible personal property to include services.40 This expansion would have had a significant effect on the 32 states where "...an employee's solicitation of services while in the state for six or fewer days would create nexus."41
+1956 would expand the protection beyond tangible personal property to include services.42 This expansion would have had a significant effect on the 32 states where "... an employee's solicitation of services while in the state for six or fewer days would create nexus."43